Interstate 70 in Kansas: History

 The section of I-70 that is now the Kansas Turnpike was finished by 1956 and opened to traffic.
 West of Topeka, the freeway was constructed from Topeka west to Salina at its junction with US 81, as well as from Ogallah to Grainfield.
 From Salina, the freeway was completed through Wilson the next year.
 On October 9, 1959, the section of I-70 opened from Junction City west to Abilene through a ribbon-cutting ceremony.
 A segment of I-70 from Levant through Ogallah was finished by 1965.
 Another section was built the following year connecting Wilson to Grainfield.
 The freeway was completed through Kansas with a last section near the Colorado border in 1970.

+The Kansas Department of Transportation has closed the Polk-Quincy Viaduct starting in 2026, and I-70 is closed in downtown Topeka between MacVicar Avenue and 6th Street for both directions for a period of about six months to convert the viaduct from four to six lanes; all traffic must exit at 8th Avenue (westbound) or Topeka Boulevard (eastbound).
+During the closure, through traffic is being diverted to I-470.

+In the 2020s, the entire I-70 corridor was designated as an Alternative Fuel Corridor for electric vehicles.

 Exit list

 Exit numbers correspond to the mileposts where they are located (numbered east from the Colorado border), except for those between Topeka and Kansas City, which are part of the Kansas Turnpike and use its mileposts (numbered nominally north from the Oklahoma border) instead.